Arie Keppler Prize 2022

 ML_A and Workshop Architects have won the tender with project Houtrak, which was issued by Stadgenoot for plot 11GH in Amsterdam Oostenburg, located at the end of the Oostenburgervaart.

 In a team with developer VORM, ML_A, Workshop Architects, Flux landscape architecture, CD20 and Buro Bouwfysica, an 'open building' is designed for two plots with a hybrid wood and concrete structure.
 The building parts, one at 11G with metal cassette cladding and the other at 11H with untreated, recycled wood, offer a flexible variety of apartments and workspaces.
 A wooden frame with massive wooden balconies forms an expressive front on the water.

 Architect member committee 2 Spatial Quality Commitee Amsterdam

-From January 2022, Marcel Lok will be for one year member of committee 2 of the Amsterdam Spatial Quality Committee.
+From January 2022, Marcel Lok will be member of committee 2 of the Amsterdam Spatial Quality Committee.
 This committee advises on building plans in the 19th and 20th century district, the area between the Singelgracht and the A10 ring road, including major urban developments such as the Amstel quarter, the Bajes quarter and the Markethall site in Amsterdam-West.